XRPLF/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 While anyone can issue a token with any currency code in the XRP Ledger, stablecoins' value comes from the promise that they can be redeemed for the corresponding assets.
 Issuing a stablecoin may also involve regulatory obligations, which vary by jurisdiction.
 For these reasons, issuing a stablecoin generally requires an established, reputable business.

-This article provides information you should know before issuing a stablecoin and summarizes the choices involved in setting up a stablecoin issuer..
+This article provides information you should know before issuing a stablecoin and summarizes the choices involved in setting up a stablecoin issuer.

 ## Background Information